girish-raju/drift_fork/docs/content/type_converters.md

 <Snippet href="/lib/src/snippets/type_converters/converters.dart" name="converter" />

-1. The original JSON type converter classes are [deprecated](#type-converters-and-json-serialization), which is why the `v2`-variants should generally be used instead.
+This is using the `JsonTypeConverter2` classes, the original ones are [deprecated](#type-converters-and-json-serialization) and will be removed in the next major drift version.

 Finally, we can use that converter in a table declaration: